 5. Start a wine journal

 It’s important to keep notes of the wines you liked so you can be sure to replace them when re-stocking your collection.
-You could buy a specific wine-tasting journal like 33 Wines or simply dedicate a small notebook to keeping tabs on what you’ve consumed and enjoyed.
+You could buy a specific wine-tasting journal or simply dedicate a small notebook to keeping tabs on what you’ve consumed and enjoyed.
 A wine label book is another option to keep track of which wines you’ve enjoyed.